ThatOneRuffian/video2frames/README.md

 video2frames is a utility to convert video files into single image frames.
-Also supports writing of common exif tags.
+Also supports writing of common photogrammetry exif tags.

 ## Main Features
 - Uncompressed BMP or Compressed JPEG output